-The dynamics of the planetary model are taken from the terrestrial general circulation model and at AID for clinate studies $(r, \gamma, z, \gamma, z, r)$.
-Classical primitive quotients on meteorology (Navier Stokes equations for a perfect gas plus hydrostatic hypothesis and thin layer approximation, see e, g Infolion 1979) are integrated using finite difference in space and an explicit centered (or leapfreq) temporal scheme.
-The original formulation of this model is presented in details by Sadouruy and Laval, 1984.
-We use in fact a more recent formulation by Sadouruy, coded in FORTRAN 77 by Le Van, in which latitudes and longitudes of the grid can be chosen arbitrarily, which allows to zoom in a particular region on the sphere for our experiments, we chose a uniform area grid with points equidistant in longitude λ and since flatitudes $\delta = 0$ that all meshes have the same area.
-Two horizontal resolutions used to the contraction of the normalized by its surface value $\sigma = p/p_s$).
-The $\sigma - levels$ are regularly distributed in $\ln \sigma$ except near the lower and upper boundaries.
+The dynamics of the planetary model are taken from the terrestrial general circulation model used at LMD for climate studies (?; ?; ?; ?; ?).
+Classical primitive equations of meteorology (Navier Stokes equations for a perfect gas plus hydrostatic hypothesis and thin layer approximation, see e. g.
+Holton 1979) are integrated using finite differences in space and an explicit centered (or leapfrog) temporal scheme.
+The original formulation of this model is presented in details by Sadourny and Laval, 1984.
+We use in fact a more recent formulation by Sadourny, coded in FORTRAN 77 by Le Van, in which latitudes and longitudes of the grid can be chosen arbitrarily, which allows to zoom in a particular region on the sphere.
+For our experiments, we chose a uniform area grid with points equidistant in longitude λ and sine of latitude φ so that all meshes have the same area.
+Two horizontal resolutions were used, one with 32 longitudes and 24 latitudes and the other one with 64 longitudes and 48 latitudes.
+The vertical discretization is based on a hybrid $\sigma - p$ coordinate (σ beeing pressure normalized by its surface value $\sigma = p/p_s$).
+The σ - levels are regularly distributed in $\ln \sigma$ except near the lower and upper boundaries.